Bulfinch Crossing: Other buildings

 Along with the two main towers of the development, four smaller buildings and a public square was constructed.
 Along with these buildings, there is nearly 4,132,500 sqft in the entire development.

 Residential Tower II

-A smaller residential tower (officially named Residential Tower II), is being constructed alongside the rest of the development.
-It rises 299 ft, with the building having 28 stories.
-The tower is primarily residential, with 291 units.
-At least 8,400 sqft of the building is designated for retail use.
+A smaller residential tower (officially named Residential Tower II), is planned alongside the rest of the development.
+It will rise 299 ft, with a total of 28 stories.
+The tower will be primarily residential, with 291 units.
+At least 8,400 sqft of the building will be designated for retail use.

 Boutique Office

 In addition to the main office tower, a smaller office building (officially named Boutique Office) is under construction; it is planned to contain at least 163,800 sqft of both office and retail space.
 The building will rise 152 ft and will contain 11 stories.
 It is planned to have a private terrace for office workers.

 Retail building

 A retail building (officially named Iconic Retail) is planned to be constructed as part of the development project; it is planned to be situated across the street from the Boston Public Market and will contain four floors.
 The building is intended to house a flagship store, and will include an entrance to the Haymarket Square subway station.